 Doctors continue to look for ways to help patients with astigmatism to recover quickly from surgery.
 For example, some people develop dry eye symptoms after LASIK, and that dry eye can result in vision that looks:

 Doctors can use medications to increase tear production after surgery, and they can provide patients with artificial tears that can keep the eyes moist.
-These steps can help people to see clearly while the eyes heal, and they could be useful in reducing complications after surgery.
+These steps can help people to see clearly while the eyes heal, and they could be useful in reducing complications after surgery and improving the final results.

 For example, in a study published in the Journal of Cataract and Refractive Surgery, researchers examined the success rate of myopia and myopia with astigmatism correction using a wavefront-optimized laser.
 This technology allows the surgeon to map the eye very precisely before surgery, so the cuts made can be closely aligned with the abnormalities seen in the eye.
 In this study, 89 percent of eyes were within 0.5 diopter of correction and 100 percent were within 1 diopter a year after surgery.